Alisher Usmanov: Philanthropy

 In 2021, The Sunday Times named Usmanov the most generous philanthropist on its Rich List, donating more than £4.2 billion to charity personally and by his businesses over the 20-year history of The Sunday Times Giving List.
 In 2012, Russian Forbes named Usmanov Philanthropist of the Year.

-In 2006 Usmanov founded "Art, Science and Sport" Charity Fund.
-The Fund is in close cooperation with London's Tate Britain.
-Together they carried out several projects in Russia such as the Turner exhibition in 2009 and the Pre-Raphaelites exhibition in 2013.
-Usmanov is a Trustee for a range of social, educational and cultural organisations, including the Russian Geographical Society, Moscow State Institute of International Relations, National Research University Higher School of Economics, and the European University at St Petersburg.
-In 2015 he donated €1.5 million toward the restoration of Rome's Basilica Ulpia.
+In 2006, Usmanov founded "Art, Science and Sport" Charity Fund.
+The fund provided financial support for exhibitions at Tate Britain in London including the J. M. W. Turner exhibition in 2008 and the Pre-Raphaelites exhibition in 2013.

+Usmanov is a Trustee for the Russian Geographical Society, Moscow State Institute of International Relations, National Research University Higher School of Economics, and the European University at St Petersburg.

+In 2015, he donated €1.5 million toward the restoration of the Basilica Ulpia in Rome.

-In February 2020, it was revealed Usmanov purchased Pierre de Coubertin's original 1892 Olympic Manifesto for $8.8 million.
-He then donated it to the Olympic Museum.
+In February 2020, Usmanov purchased Pierre de Coubertin's original 1892 Olympic Manifesto for $8.8 million, which he donated to the Olympic Museum.
 The manifesto has become the world's most expensive piece of sports memorabilia.

-Two years in a row, in 2020 and 2021, Usmanov topped the list of contributors to the fight against COVID-19 among the participants of The Sunday Times Rich List with donations Russia, Uzbekistan and Italy of £134.2 m.
-In 2020 Usmanov said in an interview with the Financial Times that he will leave his assets to his family and USM management: "Many people have helped me.
-So I want to help my family and my management by giving them my shares.
-Fifty per cent to family, fifty per cent to management, who deserve this, in my view".
+Two years in a row, in 2020 and 2021, Usmanov topped the list of contributors to causes related to COVID-19 among the participants of The Sunday Times Rich List with donations Russia, Uzbekistan and Italy of £134.2 m.

 On 17 September 2007, Usmanov paid more than £20 million for an art collection owned by the late Russian cellist Mstislav Rostropovich, days before it was to be auctioned by Sotheby's in London.
 He gave all the artwork to the Russian state, where it is housed in the Konstantinovsky Palace near St. Petersburg.
 Later that same month he purchased the rights to a large collection of Soviet cartoons, which for fifteen years had been owned by Russian-born actor Oleg Vidov, who emigrated to the United States in 1985.
-After the deal, valued at $5–10 million, Usmanov donated the cartoon collection to a newly formed Russian children's television channel.
+After the deal, valued at $5 to 10 million, Usmanov donated the cartoon collection to a newly formed Russian children's television channel.